TeaSpeak/TeaWeb/setup_devel_environment.md

 For using the `.sh` build scripts you require Git Bash.
 A minimum of 4.2 is recommend, but in general every modern version should work.

-### 1.4 Rust (Optional, will be installed automatically)
-For building the web client audio library, you may want to install rust in advance.
-Since it will be installed when executing the install libraries script, I'm not going into more detail here.

 ## 2.0 Project initialization

 ### 2.1 Cloning the WebClient